firemanxbr/a2a/README.md

 ```

 ### Development
-This project it's using Python3, Pipenv, and Fire.
+This project it's using Python3, Pipenv, and Clize.
 These requirements are included into [`requirements.txt`](requirements.txt)

 [**Python3**](https://www.python.org/) - will permit to explore the new resources of the Python language.